BestTimesToVisit.com Logo

 safety

 Like any destination, be aware of your surroundings, especially in crowded areas or at night.
 Avoid displaying expensive jewelry or large amounts of cash.
-Stick to well-lit and populated areas, and if you're unsure about a neighborhood, ask your hotel or a trusted local.
+Stick to well-lit and populated areas when exploring after dark, and if you're unsure about a neighborhood, ask your hotel or a trusted local for advice.

 packing

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as it's hot and humid year-round.
-Don't forget insect repellent, especially for evenings and rainforest excursions, and a waterproof bag for your electronics if you plan on visiting waterfalls or beaches.
+Pack light, breathable clothing like cotton and linen, as the climate is tropical and humid.
+Don't forget insect repellent, especially for evenings and if you plan on visiting rainforests or beaches.
+A waterproof bag or case for your electronics is also a smart idea, given the occasional tropical shower.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.